benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image" style="width:100%">

 ![Diagram of a Merkle tree](md/images/diagrams/merkleization_IndexedAttestation.svg) Illustrating the steps required to calculate the hash tree root of an `IndexedAttestation`.
+The small digits are the number of leaves in each Merkleization operation.

 </div>